RESIDENTIAL LIGHT DISPLAYS

 1010 Token Way, Kennesaw, GA

-Holiday Magic – Beginning on Thanksgiving night, head to Powder Springs to experience this free nightly holiday light show featuring dancing Christmas lights, inflatables, and special effects synchronized to holiday music.
-Turn your radio to 102.1 FM so you can enjoy the show’s soundtrack.
+Holiday Magic – Head to Powder Springs to experience this free nightly holiday light show featuring dancing Christmas lights, inflatables, and special effects synchronized to holiday music.
+This year’s show will include the return of PURPLE CHRISTMAS: A Tribute To Prince.
+Turn your radio to 102.1 FM so you can enjoy the soundtrack from Thanksgiving night until January 10.

 5268 Seamus Way, Powder Springs, GA